raging-loon/vigilv1/README.md

 ## Copyright
-See the LICENSE file for more information about Copyright VIGIL Logo designed by Andrew Heishman
+See the LICENSE file for more information about Copyright<br>
+VIGIL Logo designed by Andrew Heishman